SyEevee/NSFW-Image-Detector/README.md

 # Image Classification Project

 This project focuses on classifying images into five distinct categories using machine learning.
-It utilizes two models, `model_1.h5` and `model_2.h5`.
+It utilizes pretrained InceptionV3.

 ## Dataset